24/7 Valencia 1. Tell us something about your roots and influences…

 Interview by 24/7 Valencia team

-REINA ROJA presented their new album ‘Sankara’ at Palau de la Musica
+REINA ROJA presented their album ‘Sankara’ at Palau de la Musica

 Ellos y ellas